 To edge your lawn, garden, or flowerbed, lay down a 2×6.
 While holding the board with your foot, drive a flat spade along the board’s edge.
 Move the board as needed to create a clean, straight line.

-These gardening shortcuts can save you time and money!
+Find out more gardening tips that’ll save you time and money.

 Oil change trough

 Make changing the oil in your lawnmower, snowthrower and outdoor machines less messy with this handy hint: Cut off a piece of an empty cereal box and fold it into a trough.
 Then tip the machine and use the trough to guide the oil into the waste pan.
 The glossy coating on the cereal box keeps the oil from soaking through.